 A popular mistake with local businesses is that they bid too low.
 This results in low traffic volume.

 When using Google Ads for Physical Therapists one thing to do is bid different based on locations.
 According to other physical therapy practices, after 5 miles people are less inclined to visit your office.
-This is why it is best to bid less for zip codes that are much further out for the location area you wish to target.
+This is why it is best to bid less for zip codes that are much further out from the location area you wish to target.

 Bid adjustments are made to specific areas like zip codes or cities.
 You should bid higher for zip codes closer to your practice and bid less for cities further from your practice.